-As mentioned earlier, many marinas and shipyards have strict security and regulations.
-Research which ones allow dock walking and plan a route before beginning.
+Many marinas and shipyards have strict security and regulations.
+Research which ones allow dock walking and plan a route before you start.

 - Never approach a yacht during lunch hours (usually 1200-1300) or outside of work hours (usually 0800-1700).

-- Dock walking on the weekends can be a great idea, many boats work on weekends and it shows commitment and dedication.
-Be sure to ONLY approach yachts that are clearly working (crew in uniform working on deck).
+- Many boats work on weekends and it shows commitment and dedication.
+Be sure to ONLY approach yachts that are clearly working (crew in uniform working on the deck).

 - The last couple of hours of the day (1500-1700) are often a good time to find work, the crew have a better idea of there schedule for the next day and may realise they need an extra hand.
 There are also less people walking the docks and again it shows dedication.

-- A handy tip is to walk the docks in the morning and visit some crew agents after.
-Take a break and some lunch and then hit the docks in the afternoon.
-Reward yourself with a drink between 1700 and 1800 at a ‘yachty’ bar, this is good networking and you may even land yourself some daywork.
+- A handy tip is to walk the docks in the morning and visit some crew agents afterwards.
+Take a break and some lunch and then hit the docks again in the afternoon.
+Reward yourself with a drink between 1700 and 1800 at a ‘yachty’ bar as this will provide a good networking opportunity and you may even land yourself some daywork.